• Skip to main content

 Only negative charges are free to move.

-When rubbed against the hair, the balloon picks up the free negative charges from your hair making the balloon negatively charged.
+When you rub a balloon on your hair, the balloon picks up the free negative charges from your hair making the balloon negatively charged.

 This imbalance of electric changes on the surface of the balloon is called static electricity.